 - Update the HTTP root in the new site's site settings to point to the live domain.
 If this shares the same root as your old dev site, you have to update that HTTP root as well.
 Otherwise, both sites will publish to the same location and you run the risk of someone publishing files from the old site and overwriting files on the new site.

-- Go to Setup > Site and click on Scan > Revert Site, converting all dependency tags to root-relative or absolute links, depending on the site settings.
+- Go to Setup > Site and click on Scan > Dependency Revert, converting all dependency tags to root-relative or absolute links, depending on the site settings.